 - How confident you feel as a gardener.

-If you’re a complete beginner, it could be a good plan to start small with something like tomatoes and potatoes and then work your way up to more exotic things like artichokes and asparagus.
+If you’re a complete beginner, start small.
+Perhaps try tomatoes and potatoes, then work your way up to more exotic things like artichokes and asparagus.

-Because scientific understanding of plants has advanced so much, lots of different varieties of vegetables have been created for specific conditions, like growing on your windowsill, for instance.
+Since scientific understanding of plants has advanced so much, lots of different varieties of vegetables have been created for specific conditions.
+Like growing on your windowsill, for instance.

-If you’ve really got your heart set on growing something that perhaps doesn’t fit the space you’ve got, don’t give up; varieties of aubergine have been bred to grow in a pot on your desk, so you never know what you could get.
+If you’ve really got your heart set on growing something that perhaps doesn’t fit the space you’ve got, don’t give up.
+Varieties of aubergine have been bred to grow in a pot on your desk.
+You never know what you could get.

-Ask at your local garden centre to find out if there’s a variety of the vegetable you want to grow that will fit your space.
+Ask at your local garden centre to find out if there’s a variety of the vegetable you want to grow that’ll fit your space.

-However, with limited space you’re not going to be able to grow the big leafy plants like Brussels sprouts, curly kale and red cabbage.
+Although with limited space you can’t really grow the big leafy plants like Brussels sprouts, curly kale and red cabbage.

 The only difference when growing in small receptacles is that the size of the vegetables you grow will probably be a bit smaller than average.